- What do we mean by market capitalisation?

 Enterprise value is the preferred way to value companies targeted for a takeover or a buyout.
 This is because whoever acquires the company also takes on the debt and gains control of its cash reserves.
 Therefore, the acquirer must factor these items into its valuation before entering into a sale.

 Does market capitalisation matter?

-When an investor attempts to ‘value’ a company using a price-to-earnings (P/E) ratio or similar metric, what they are really doing is measuring the company's market capitalisation against how profitable a company is or how much cash it generates.
-In this way, market capitalisation is a useful tool in investing, and can greatly assist you in finding the ‘right’ share price to buy a company at.
+When an investor attempts to value a company using a price-to-earnings (P/E) ratio or similar metric, they are measuring the company's market capitalisation against its profitability or cash generation.